servo/book/src/hacking/testing.md

 There are also a large number of command line options accepted by the test harness; these are documented by running with `--help`.

+### Running tests on your GitHub fork

+Alternatively, you can execute the tests on GitHub hosted runners using `mach try`.
+Usually, `mach try wpt-2020` (all tests, linux, `layout-2020`) will be enough.

+You can view the run results in your fork under the "Actions" tab.
+Any failed tasks will include a list of stable unexpected results at the bottom of the log.
+Unexpected results that are known-intermittent can likely be ignored.

+When opening a PR, you can include a link to the run.
+Otherwise, reviewers will run the tests again.

 ### Running all web tests

 Running all the WPT tests with debug mode results in a lot of timeout.